Dynamic Matching Bandit For Two-Sided Online Markets

-Where in the inequality, we use the Cauchy inequality to upper bound the left inner product.
+where in the inequality, we use the Cauchy inequality to upper bound the left inner product.
 Here we find an interesting term called, \textit{similarity difference} (SD), which is

-where $\phi_{i,j}(t)$ represents the \textit{angle} between the normalized true parameter $\V{\theta}_{i,*}$ and the normalized arms difference at time step $t$, which is the similarity difference between arm $a_{j}$ and arm $a_{\overline{m}_{i}(t)}$ from the viewpoint of agent $p_{i}$.
+where $\phi_{i,j}(t)$ represents the \textit{angle} between the normalized true parameter $\theta_{i,*}$ and the normalized arms difference at time step $t$, which is the similarity difference between arm $a_{j}$ and arm $a_{\overline{m}_{t}(i)}$ from the viewpoint of agent $p_{i}$.

 Here we discuss the boundary scenario of the similarity difference.
-If SD = 0, there are three possible reasons. \begin{itemize} \item The first possible reason is that if the true parameter $\V{\theta}_{i, *} = 0$.
+If SD = 0, there are three possible reasons. \begin{enumerate} \item The first possible reason is that if the true parameter $\theta_{i, *} = 0$.
 Since we assume all agents' true parameters are meaningful and positive, with Assumption \ref{ass: positive theta}, we can rule out this case.

-\item The second possible reason is that if arm $a_{j}$ and arm $a_{\overline{m}_{i}(t)}$ are identical such that $x_{j}(t) = x_{\overline{m}_{i}(t)}$.
+\item The second possible reason is that if arm $a_{j}$ and arm $a_{\overline{m}_{t}(i)}$ are identical such that $x_{j}(t) = x_{\overline{m}_{t}(i)}$.
 Since we assume all arms are different, we can also rule out this case.

 \item The third possible reason is that if $\cos({\phi_{i,j}(t)}) = 0$.
-That means from the view point of agent $p_{i}$ at time $t$, arm $a_{j}$ and arm $a_{\overline{m}_{i}(t)}$ are symmetric.
-In other words, with our running example, company can not distinguish two \jb{} $a_{j}$ and $a_{\overline{m}_{i}(t)}$ because they have different skills but the overall evaluation is the same, which is detailed illustrated in Section \ref{sec: regu condi}. \end{itemize}

-In order to avoid the last case, we introduce Assumption \ref{ass: mirror Margin} where we assume that the uniform minimal margin condition over time is greater than zero.
-That means there is no symmetric case for the agent to distinguish two arms between the agent-optimal and the sub-optimal arm—\textit{That is the key difference between the COMBO and the MAB competing bandit problem.
-The MAB competing bandit only has one constant gap over time and no existence of the interesting symmetric arms.} We now restate the \textit{uniform minimal margin condition} $\overline{\Delta}_{i, \min}$ for agent $p_{i}$ over time $t$, that is $\overline{\Delta}_{i, \min} = \underset{j \in [K], t \in [T]}{\min}\norm{\V{\theta}_{i,*}}_{2}\cos({\phi_{i,j}(t)}) > 0$.
+That means from the view point of agent $p_{i}$ at time $t$, arm $a_{j}$ and arm $a_{\overline{m}_{t}(i)}$ are symmetric.
+Since we assume there are no ties in ranking over time, we can also rule out this scenario. \end{enumerate} The last case we also discussed in Assumption \ref{ass: mirror Margin} where we assume that the uniform sub-optimal minimal condition over time is greater than zero.
+That means there is no symmetric case for the agent to distinguish two arms between the agent-optimal and the sub-optimal arm—\textit{That is the key difference between the DMP and the MAB competing bandit problem.
+The MAB competing bandit only has one constant gap over time and no existence of the interesting symmetric arms.} We now restate the \textit{uniform sub-optimal minimal condition} $\overline{\Delta}_{i, \min}$ for agent $p_{i}$ over time $t$, that is $\overline{\Delta}_{i, \min} = \underset{j \in [K], t \in [T]}{\min}\norm{\theta_{i,*}}_{2}\cos({\phi_{i,j}(t)}) > 0$.